Leaders hold Ukraine peace talks as fighting surges

 Earlier, Poroshenko said that without a de-escalation of the conflict and a ceasefire the situation would get "out of control".
 Russian television showed him shaking hands with Putin.

-Any breakthrough would likely depend on Ukraine making concessions, with advancing rebels unlikely to agree to halt and go back to previous positions.
+Hopes for a breakthrough appear slim and would depend on Ukraine making most of the concessions, with advancing rebels unlikely to agree to halt and go back to previous positions.

 The outcome of the talks is expected to influence discussions at an EU summit in Brussels on Thursday, when sanctions against Moscow will be on the agenda.